LearnersGuild/guide/General/FAQ.md

 Learners Guild's business model depends on our learners "paying forward" their tuition through an Income Sharing Agreement in their first 3 years employed as a software developer after graduating the program.
 If you have plans to start your own company, please elect to pay our program fees upfront.

-**What if I don't earn more than $50,000 per year in my first job?**
+**What if I'm not making more than $50,000 per year?**

-Income sharing only starts if you're earning a salary of more than $50k.
+Income sharing only applies if your income is more than $50,000.
+The $50,000 includes self-employed income that you may be making as a consultant.
+And, in certain cases, gains from equity that you received as a result of your work for a company.
+Please see the Income Share Agreement for more details.
++

 **What if I get fired from my first job or decide to quit?**

-If you're unemployed, the Income Sharing Agreement is paused until you're making a salary again.
+If you're unemployed, and your income is less than $50,000, the Income Sharing Agreement is paused until you're making at least $50,000.

 [cos-conflict-resolution-process]: http://cos.learnersguild.org/Processes/Conflict.html
 [oak-building-hours]: ../Policies/Oakland_Building.md#hours